Smolenskoye Poozerye National Park

 Smolenskoye Poozerye National Park (Смоленское Поозерье, which translates as Smolensk Lakes) is a forest-wetland ecosystem of 35 lakes and surroundings in the northwest of Smolensk Oblast near the Russian border with Belarus, about 40 mi north of the city of Smolensk.
 The Western Dvina River flows through the lake region.
 The park was officially established in 1992.
 Since 2002, the park has been included in the international network of biosphere reserves.
 Administratively, the national park is shared between Demidovsky and Dukhovshchinsky Districts of Smolensk Oblast.

 Topography

 The park covers a region 55 km (east-west) by 50 km (north-south) over a flat network of low-lying rivers and lakes.
 The highest elevation is 248 m, the lowest is 167 m.
-They underlying landforms include gravel moraines and ridges, and flat floodplains.
+The underlying landforms include gravel moraines and ridges, and flat floodplains.
 The two main rivers are the Yelsha and the Polovya.
 The largest lake is Lake Sapsho (3 km2), a glacial lake and major tourist draw to its resort town of Przhevalskoye.
 Areas of coverage have been estimated as 107563 ha of forest (about 75%), 16240 ha of bogs, 1608 ha of lakes, and 468 ha of rivers.